egrommet/Computational-Journalism-Publishers-Workbench/README.md

 * Real-time many-to-many communications platforms, and
 * Large sets of complex data with stories waiting to be told.

-### Real-time Many-to-Many Communications Platforms
+### Real-time many-to-many communications platforms
 * Hundreds of millions of Facebook and Twitter accounts almost everywhere in the world
 * Millions of active Twitter users
 * Complex patterns of interactions around people, places and events
 * Intricate and changing connection patterns between people
 * ***People break and discuss the news in real time on Twitter.***

-### Large Sets of Complex Data with Stories Waiting to be Told
+### Large sets of complex data with stories waiting to be told
 * Government data - national, regional, and local
 * Business and financial data
 * Political fundraising and vote tabulation data